GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Background and Related Works

 \section{Background and Related Works}

-\textbf{Adversarial Attack and Defense.} In classification tasks, adversarial attacks aim to generate adversarial examples that evade the correct prediction of a classifier.
-In principle, adversarial examples can be crafted by small perturbations to a native data sample, where the level of perturbation is measured by different $\mathcal{L}_p$ norms \cite{szegedy2013intriguing,carlini2017towards,chen2017ead}.
-The procedure of finding adversarial perturbation within a perturbation level is often formulated as a constrained optimization problem, which can be solved by algorithms such as projected gradient descent (PGD) \cite{madry2017towards}.
-The state-of-the-art adversarial attack is the Auto-Attack \cite{croce2020reliable}, which uses an ensemble of white-box and black-box attacks.
+\textbf{Adversarial Attack and Defense.} Adversarial attacks aim to generate examples that can evade classifier predictions in classification tasks.
+In principle, adversarial examples can be crafted by small perturbations to a native data sample, where the level of perturbation is measured by different $\mathcal{L}_p$ norms \citep{szegedy2013intriguing,carlini2017towards,chen2017ead}.
+The procedure of finding adversarial perturbation within a perturbation level is often formulated as a constrained optimization problem, which can be solved by algorithms such as projected gradient descent (PGD) \citep{madry2017towards}.
+The state-of-the-art adversarial attack is the Auto-Attack \citep{croce2020reliable}, which uses an ensemble of white-box and black-box attacks.
 There are many methods (defenses) to improve adversarial robustness.
-A popular approach is adversarial training \cite{madry2017towards}, which generates adversarial perturbation during model training for improved robustness.
+A popular approach is adversarial training \citep{madry2017towards}, which generates adversarial perturbation during model training for improved robustness.
 One common evaluation metric for adversarial robustness is robust accuracy, which is defined as the accuracy of correct classification under adversarial attacks, evaluated on a set of data samples.
-RobustBench \cite{croce2020reliable} is the largest-scale standardized benchmark that ranks the submitted models using robust accuracy against Auto-Attack on test sets from popular image classification datasets such as CIFAR-10 and ImageNet-1K.
+RobustBench \citep{croce2020reliable} is the largest-scale standardized benchmark that ranks the models using robust accuracy against Auto-Attack on test sets from image classification datasets such as CIFAR-10 .
+In addition to discussed works, several studies evaluate model robustness differently. \cite{olivier2023many} introduce adversarial sparsity, quantifying the difficulty of finding perturbations, providing insights beyond adversarial accuracy. \cite{robey2022probabilistically} propose probabilistic robustness, balancing average and worst-case performance by enforcing robustness to most perturbations, better addressing trade-offs. \cite{guo2024exploring} introduce the adversarial hypervolume metric, a comprehensive measure of robustness across varying perturbation intensities.